 The Park District of Oak Park Skate Academy is a member of the Greater Chicagoland Basic Skills Committe.
 Membership in this committee will bring more opportunties for our skaters to be involved in the wider figure skating community.
 Opportunities approaching include Skate America, Disney on Ice, coaching seminars, and scout programs.

-The PDOP Ice Show will be returning in spring 2017!
+The PDOP Ice Show will be returning in March 2018!
 Visit the Ice Show page for up to date information!

 In an effort to bring more awareness to concussions, please click here for an overview from the National Federation of State High School Associations on what concussions are, their signs and symptoms, and other valuable information related to head injuries.
 Click here for a free online concussion course!